gruszczrob/entropyCalculator/README.md

 ## How It Works

 The Entropy Calculator processes a file containing hexadecimal numbers, where each number is expected to be on a separate line.
 The program reads these numbers, computes the entropy based on the probability distribution of the different hex values, and then displays the entropy value directly in the terminal.
+Additionally, the tool provides an option to save the computed entropy to a CSV file, which can be useful for further data analysis or record-keeping.

 This tool is particularly useful for analyzing the randomness or information content of data, which can be crucial in fields such as cryptography, data compression, and information theory.

 ## System Requirements